For the Freedom of Nations!: Expert Council and Coordination Working Group

 The decision to create the Expert Council and the Coordination Working Group of the "For the Freedom of Nations!"
 Movement was adopted at the meeting of the Standing Committee of the Movement in Vladivostok, Russia, on June 17, 2024.

 Criticism

 "For the Freedom of Nations!"
 Movement is criticized for being overly ideological and having a distorted view of neocolonialism.
 Political scientist M. Komin, in an article for the European Council on Foreign Relations (ECFR), writes that the movement did not lead to any serious results, except for a call to consider December 14 as the Day of Remembrance for the Victims of Colonialism.

-The Jamestown Foundation, a neoconservative think tank, has described the Forum as taking advantage of historical grievances and spreading disinformation in order to expand Russian and Chinese influence in Africa, predicting that the movement will be unsuccessful in the long term.
-Chatham House has published similar criticism of the movement, describing multipolarity as a ploy for Russia to gain regional hegemony over its neighbors, however, they view this approach as likely to work, and argue the West needs to combat it more actively.
+Chatham House has published similar criticism of the movement, describing multipolarity as a ploy for Russia to gain regional hegemony over its neighbors; however, they view this approach as likely to work, and argue the West needs to combat it more actively.